torvalds/linux/Documentation/PCI/msi-howto.rst

 Pin-based PCI interrupts are often shared amongst several devices.
 To support this, the kernel must call each interrupt handler associated with an interrupt, which leads to reduced performance for the system as a whole.
-MSIs are never shared, so this problem cannot arise.
+MSIs are never shared, so this problem cananalt arise.

 When a device writes data to memory, then raises a pin-based interrupt, it is possible that the interrupt may arrive before all the data has